 ABSTRACT:

-Pluripotent stem cell-derived cardiomyocytes (PSC-CMs) can be produced from both embryonic stem cells and induced pluripotent stem cells.
+Pluripotent stem cell-derived cardiomyocytes (PSC-CMs) can be produced from both embryonic and induced pluripotent stem (ES/iPS) cells.
 These cells provide promising sources for cardiac disease modeling.
 For cardiomyopathies, sarcomere shortening is one of the standard physiological assessments that are used with adult cardiomyocytes to examine their disease phenotypes.
 However, the available methods are not appropriate to assess the contractility of PSC-CMs as they have underdeveloped sarcomere that is invisible under phase-contrast microscopy.
 To address the issue and perform sarcomere shortening with PSC-CMs, we describe fluorescent-tagged sarcomere proteins and fluorescent live-imaging.
 Thin Z-lines and M-line reside at both ends and the center of a sarcomere, respectively.
 We tagged Z-line proteins—α-Actinin (ACTN2), Telethonin (TCAP), and actin-associated LIM protein (PDLIM3), and M-line protein—Myomesin-2 (Myom2) with fluorescent proteins.
 These tagged proteins can be expressed from endogenous alleles as knock-ins or from adeno-associated viruses (AAVs).
 Here, we introduce the methods to differentiate mouse and human pluripotent stem cells to cardiomyocytes, produce AAVs, and perform and analyze live-imaging.
 We also describe the methods of producing polydimethylsiloxane (PDMS) stamps for a patterned culture of PSC-CMs, which facilitates the analysis of sarcomere shortening with fluorescent-tagged proteins.
-To assess sarcomere shortening, time-lapse images of the beating cells at a high frame-rate (50–100 frames per second) were recorded under the electrical stimulation (0.5–1 Hz).
+To assess sarcomere shortening, time-lapse images of the beating cells at a high framerate (50–100 frames per second) were recorded under the electrical stimulation (0.5–1 Hz).
 To analyze sarcomere length over the course of cell contraction, the recorded time-lapse images were subjected to SarcOptiM, a plug-in for ImageJ/Fiji.
 Our strategy would provide a simple platform to investigate the cardiac disease phenotypes in PSC-CMs.

 INTRODUCTION:

 Cardiovascular diseases are the leading cause of mortality worldwide1, and cardiomyopathy represents the third cause of cardiac-related deaths2.
 Cardiomyopathy is a collective group of diseases, affecting cardiac muscles.
-The recent developments of induced pluripotent stem cells (iPSCs) and directed-differentiation of iPSCs toward cardiomyocytes (PSC-CMs) have opened the door for studying cardiomyocytes with patient genome as in vitro model of cardiomyopathy.
+The recent developments of induced pluripotent stem (iPS) cells and directed-differentiation of iPS cells toward cardiomyocytes (PSC-CMs) have opened the door for studying cardiomyocytes with patient genome as in vitro model of cardiomyopathy.
 These cells can be used to understand the pathophysiology of cardiac diseases, elucidate their molecular mechanisms, and to test different therapeutic candidates3.
-There is a tremendous amount of interests, thus, patient-derived iPSCs have been derived—e.g.4, 5 arrhythmogenic right ventricular cardiomyopathy (ARVC)6, dilated cardiomyopathy (DCM)7, and mitochondrial-related cardiomyopathies8, 9.
+There is a tremendous amount of interests, thus, patient-derived iPS cells have been derived—e.g. hypertrophic cardiomyopathy (HCM)4, 5, arrhythmogenic right ventricular cardiomyopathy (ARVC)6, dilated cardiomyopathy (DCM)7, and mitochondrial-related cardiomyopathies8, 9.
 Because one of the characteristics of cardiomyopathy is dysfunction and disruption of sarcomeres, a valid tool that uniformly measures sarcomere function is in need.

 Sarcomere shortening is the most widely used technique to assess the sarcomere function and contractility of adult cardiomyocytes derived from animal models and humans.
 To perform sarcomere shortening, well-developed sarcomere that can be visible under phase-contrast is required.
 However, PSC-CMs cultured in vitro display underdeveloped and disorganized sarcomeres, and it is unable to properly measure sarcomere shortening10.
 This difficulty to properly assess the contractility of PSC-CMs hinders their usage as a platform to assess cardiac functions in vitro.
 To assess PSC-CMs contractility indirectly, atomic force microscopy, micro-post arrays, traction force microscopy, and impedance measurements are used to measure the effects of the motion exerted by those cells on their surroundings11–13.
 More sophisticated and less invasive video-microscopy recording actual cellular motion (e.g. SI8000 from SONY) can be used to alternatively assess the contractility, however, it doesn’t directly measure sarcomere motion nor force generation kinetics14.